 Thank you for your interest in Ubuntoo.
 We’re excited that you’re here!
 To continue, you’ll need an account with us.

 Vericool is a developer of sustainable cold chain packaging.

-With over 5 years of research, development, engineering and testing, we are happy to announce the arrival of Vericool.
-Vericoolers are patented high-performing thermal shippers made from renewable natural ingredients that will revolutionize the way cold chain products are shipped.
+After over 5 years of research, development, engineering and testing, the company launched Vericoolers: a range of patented high-performing thermal shippers made from renewable natural ingredients that will revolutionize the way cold chain products are shipped.

 Testing proves that Vericoolers’ patented technology performs just as well as Styrofoam.
-We perform testing to your ASTM, and ISTA standards.
+They perform testing to meet ASTM, and ISTA standards.
 With the thermal performance, reliability and low-cost of Styrofoam, but none of the harmful environmental effects—Vericoolers safely and sustainably ensure that food, medicines and other temperature-sensitive products stay cool, from packaging to receipt.
-Plus, they are the only recyclable and compostable packaging that protects products and people today, and the environment tomorrow.
-We keep common Vericooler sizes in-stock and ready to deliver whenever you need them.
-We also provide full customization for customers who require specific cold-shipping container sizes.
+They claim to be the only recyclable and compostable packaging that protects products and people today, and the environment tomorrow.
+The company also provide full customization for customers who require specific cold-shipping container sizes.

 Solutions can be qualified using ISTA 7D, 7E, modified, custom & ASTM standards 12-96 hrs.

 2-8c, 2-15c, 2-25c, -20c and/or custom temperature range.

 After removal of the top pillow, the Vericooler® as a whole unit can be curbside recyclable.